alanjds/django-moip/README.md

     http://www.example.com/your-return-location/ at MoIP admin dashboard,
     for example.
 (Shame...)

-1. When someone uses this form to buy something MoIP makes a HTTP POST to your "notify_url".
+1. When someone uses this form to buy something, MoIP makes a HTTP POST to your "notify_url".
 MoIP calls this "Notificação Instantânea de Transação" (NIT).
     The view `django_moip.html.nit.views.nit` handles NIT processing.
 To set the correct `notify_url` add the following to your `urls.py`: